Full of opportunities, from substantive work to clear pathways for progression, the future at this truly global outfit looks Bright.

 Number of applicants invited to callbacks: undisclosed

-The candidate’s location and office’s preference determine whether a candidate’s callback interviews will be in person or virtual.
-These take the format of a number of one-on-one conversations with three to five attorneys from different positions in the firm.
-Candidates can also let the firm know if they would like to connect with attorneys who share specific perspectives or backgrounds, “so we can facilitate conversations that are both meaningful and reflective of our firm’s people-first culture.”
-Throughout the callback process interviewers look to find out what it is that drives a candidate – both professionally and personally – so “we want to learn about their passions, interests outside of law, and how they see themselves contributing to culture,” Cox explains, so “this stage is about mutual fit: we want candidates who are both excited about the work and who will thrive in our environment.”
+The candidate’s location and office preference determine whether a candidate’s callback interviews will be in person or virtual.
+These take the format of a number of one-on-one conversations with three to six lawyers from different positions in the firm—from first year associates to senior partners.
+Throughout the callback process, interviewers look to understand what motivates candidates – both professionally and personally.
+“We want to learn about their passions, interests outside of law and how they see themselves contributing to culture,” Cox explains.
+“This stage is about mutual fit: we want candidates who are both excited about the work and who will thrive in our environment.”

 Top tips for this stage: “Be authentic and thoughtful.
-It’s important to come prepared—know who you're meeting, have questions, and connect your prior conversations with what you’ve learned about the firm.
-Referencing what sparked your interest in Norton Rose Fulbright during your OCI interview can demonstrate genuine enthusiasm and reflection.
-We want to hear how your story, experience, and goals align with our firm.” - Hiring Partner, Beau Cox
+It’s important to come prepared—know who you're meeting, have questions and connect your prior conversations with what you’ve learned about the firm.
+Referencing what sparked your interest in Norton Rose Fulbright during your callback interviews can demonstrate genuine enthusiasm and reflection.
+We want to hear how your story, experience and goals align with our firm.” - Hiring Partner, Beau Cox

 Summer program